-The court was advised by Siun Leonowicz BL, instructed by solicitor Tim O’Hanrahan, that this settlement for Ross McNally was the came following of number of weeks of mediation talks.
+The court was advised by Siun Leonowicz BL, instructed by solicitor Tim O’Hanrahan, that this settlement for Ross McNally was the result of weeks of mediation talks.
 Before the beginning of the mediation talks liability in the case had been admitted.

-Ms Leonowicz this week told the court that Mr McNally been inflicted with a hypoxic ischaemic injury at the time of his birth and the compensation claims was being via his mother Samantha McNally against the Rotunda Hospital as they were responsible for her (Samantha’s care).
+Ms Leonowicz this week told the court that Mr McNally been inflicted with a hypoxic ischaemic injury at the time of his birth and the compensation claim was being vade via his mother Samantha McNally against the Rotunda Hospital as they were responsible for her (Samantha’s) care.

 On March 7 2001, due to the the onset of labour and CTG tracing, Ms McNally was taken to the Rotunda Hospital.
 The next morning, March 8, a review indicated that the foetal heart-rate pattern on the CTG was disimproving.